-A charming stone-built terraced cottage situated in the hamlet of Foxt, in the Churnet Valley, in the Staffordshire moorlands.
+A charming 1912 stone-built terraced cottage with wonderful views of the Churnet Valley, at the heart of the Staffordshire moorlands.

-This traditional Staffordshire holiday cottage combines many original features with contemporary furnishings, making it a perfect base for a romantic break or holiday with family and friends.
+This traditional Staffordshire miner’s cottage combines original features with hand-picked contemporary furnishings, making it a warm and homely base for hearty walks from the door, or simple rest and relaxation.

-This Staffordshire cottage has two lovely bedrooms, both with original wooden floors and a feature fireplace, with the rear bedroom offering lovely countryside views.
+Upstairs, the cottage has two luxury bedrooms, both with feature fireplaces and Farrow & Ball finish, with the rear bedroom offering beautiful English countryside views.

-The well-equipped fitted kitchen boasts a range cooker and spacious dining area, and is a great place to relax with friends when dining in together.
+The well-equipped fitted kitchen boasts a range cooker and Staffordshire ceramics, with a farmhouse table for guests to relax with friends when dining in together.

-The intimate hamlet of Foxt has a traditional village pub serving real ale and good food, whilst the nearby village of Ipstones has a village shop/Post Office and two village pubs.
+The pretty hamlet of Foxt has the Fox & Goose village pub serving real ale and good food, plus Hetty’s Tea Room by the Caulden canal - whilst the nearby village of Ipstones has a village shop/Post Office, excellent butcher, and two village pubs.

 With many lovely walks from the doorstep and numerous outdoor activities on offer close by, this is a perfect base for a memorable holiday, at any time of year.

 Two bedrooms: 1 x king-size double, 1 x double.
 Bathroom with roll-top bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Sitting room with woodburner stove